Today's Top Gainer

 Income from our airport segment consists of income from aeronautical sources (principally consisting of landing and parking, passenger service fees and UDF), non-aeronautical sources (consisting principally of income from rentals, trade concessionaires and ground handling) cargo operations and rentals received in connection with commercial development on land that is part of our airport projects.

-Operating income from airport segment decreased by 23% from Rs.
-7,100.16 Crore in fiscal 2017 to Rs.
-5,418.74 Crore in fiscal 2018 primarily due to revision of tariff in DIAL, however there is overall increase in traffic in all the operating airports.
+Operating income from airport segment decreased by 3.04% from र 5,418.74 Crore in fiscal 2018 to र 5,253.93 Crore in fiscal 2019 mainly in Aero revenue on account of implementation of second control period tariff in DIAL.
+However there is overall increase in traffic in all the operating airports.

 Operating income from power segment